Acre-foot

 The acre-foot is a non-SI unit of volume equal to about commonly used in the western United States in reference to large-scale water resources, such as reservoirs, aqueducts, canals, sewer flow capacity, irrigation water, and river flows.

-An acre-foot equals the volume of water needed to fill approximately an eight-lane swimming pool, 25 m long, 16 m wide and 3 m deep.
+An acre-foot is approximately the volume of water needed to fill an eight-lane swimming pool, 25 m long, 16 m wide and 3 m deep.

 Definitions

 As the name suggests, an acre-foot is defined as the volume of water that would cover one acre of surface area to a depth of one foot.

-Since an acre is defined as a chain by a furlong (i.e. 66 × 660 ft), an acre-foot is 43,560 cuft.
+Since an acre is defined as a chain by a furlong (i.e. 66 × 660 ft), an acre-foot is 43,560 ft3.

 There have been two definitions of the acre-foot (differing by about 0.0006%), using either the international foot (0.3048 m) or a U.S. survey foot (exactly 1200/3937 meters since 1893).
-On December 31, 2022, the National Institute of Standards and Technology, the National Geodetic Survey, and the United States Department of Commerce deprecated use of the US survey foot and recommended conversion to either the meter or the international foot.
+On 31 December 2022, the National Institute of Standards and Technology, the National Geodetic Survey, and the United States Department of Commerce deprecated use of the US survey foot and recommended conversion to either the meter or the international foot.